SnuktheGreat/synapse/readme.md

 directly.

-Many _Wrapped_ equivalents of checked types are also available as part of Synapse (see the `com.impressiveinteractive.synapse.exception.wrapped` package), but you could also supply your own method reference that creates your own _WrappedException_.
+Many _Wrapped_ equivalents of checked types are also available as part of Synapse (see the `com.impressiveinteractive.synapse.core.exception.wrapped` package), but you could also supply your own method reference that creates your own _WrappedException_.

 The `Exceptions.wrapExceptional` method works on _Consumer_, _Function_ and _Supplier_ type lambdas.
 If the type of